 You can wait on the CAMO partner to process the queue with the function bdr.wait_for_camo_partner_queue() .
-This function is a wrapper of bdr.wait_for_apply_queue .
-The difference is that bdr.wait_for_camo_partner_queue() defaults to querying the CAMO partner node.
+This function is a wrapper of bdr.wait_for_camo_partner_queue() defaults to querying the CAMO partner node.
 It returns an error if the local node isn't part of a CAMO pair.